seanahan5000/rpw-a2/README.md

 This extension has been tested by opening and verifying most images in the Asimov archive.
 It will refuse to open any image with any questionable or unknown formatting.
 This conservative approach could be relaxed in the future if necessary.

 The file conversion functionality in RPW A2 is enough to access old code and graphics, but is not intendend as a general-purpose file export and conversion tool.
-For more complete conversion functionality, see tools like Ciderpress.
+For more complete conversion functionality, see tools like CiderPress.

 ##### Known Problems